PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 Modules built for PrestaShop 1.6 will mostly still work with 1.7 (apart from payment modules, which have seen an small API change -- see two sections below).
 Their presentation code will probably have to be reworked (to different extents depending on the module) in order to look good.

 You can think of this side effect in the same way as if we only refactored the Product page to a new design/CSS in a regular major version: the modules’ JavaScript and CSS code would have to be adapted in the same way.

+While the Developer Doc is being updated to 1.7, you can read [this article about module development changes in PS 1.7.0.0](http://build.prestashop.com/news/module-development-changes-in-17/).

 ### Is PrestaShop 1.7 switching from Smarty to Twig?